Last Updated on May 6, 2021 by Helga Dosa

 The name SpaccaNapoli means “Split Naples”, and in fact splits the city from west to east.
 Roads 2 kilometers long and 6 meters wide, criss-cross the enormous piazzas of the area.
 On both sides, twisting mazes of quaint narrow alleys lead you this way and that in the old working class city.
 Historical architecture in the form of buildings, churches, squares and tiny artisans’ shops will delight you and take you on a trip into Naples’ past.

+Here’s another of the reasons to visit Naples, Italy.
 The Villa Floridiana was built in 1817, on the order of Ferdinand I of Bourban.
 It was originally built as the residence of the Dutchess of Floridia.
 Presently it houses the National Museum of Ceramics, which displays the private collection of the Duke of Martina.
 The Villa is set in a scenic park that plays host to groves, grasses, small but exquisite temples and trickling fountains.
 The beauty of the park will leave you breathless.

 One of the most representative buildings of Neapolitan Baroque in Naples is the Charterhouse, which is dedicated to San Martino.
 Here you will find collections of cartographic maps, art glass, porcelain, model ships, paintings, sculptures and more.
 There is a particular area that is set aside for Manger Scenes which are made traditionally by local craftsmen.
 The Tavola Strozza, the first known depiction of Naples is the most prestigious work in the Museum.